BrightFocus Terms and Conditions of Grant Awards Template last updated March 2023.

 Research Misconduct

-Grantee Institution shall have in place adequate controls and systems for assuring the quality and integrity of research carried out under the supervision of Principal Investigator so that Research Misconduct shall be prevented, and if not prevented, the conduct shall be detected and terminated forthwith, and Grantee Institution shall notify BrightFocus of such detection and termination.
+Grantee Institution shall have in place adequate controls and systems for assuring the quality and integrity of research carried out under the supervision of PI so that Research Misconduct shall be prevented, and if not prevented, the conduct shall be detected and terminated forthwith, and Grantee Institution shall notify BrightFocus of such detection and termination.
 Grantee Institution shall have effective mechanisms for identifying Research Misconduct and shall have clearly publicized rules and procedures for investigating allegations of Research Misconduct.

 Overlapping Grant Awards

 All occurrences or anticipated occurrences of Overlapping Grant Awards must be reported immediately to BrightFocus.
 Grantee Institution shall have thirty (30) days from the report of the overlap to remedy the overlap.
 Failure of Grantee Institution to report or satisfactorily remedy the occurrence of overlap between the BrightFocus Grant and the funding of another organization will result, at the discretion of BrightFocus, in termination of the award, and/or the return of the overlapping proportion of monies awarded by BrightFocus to Grantee Institution up to and including the full value of the BrightFocus award.

 Use of Human Subjects or Vertebrate Animals for Research

-Research projects involving human subjects and/or vertebrate animals must meet or exceed standards required for United States of America federal government funding including all rules and regulations developed by the National Institutes of Health.
-If the proposed research will involve the use of human or vertebrate animal subjects, the appropriate committee of Grantee Institution must provide BrightFocus with a signed release to demonstrate approval of the proposed research protocol(s) before Grant funds are released.
+Research projects involving human subjects and/or vertebrate animals must at a minimum comply with all rules and regulations for United States of America federal government funding including all rules and regulations developed by the National Institutes of Health.
+If the proposed research will involve the use of human or vertebrate animal subjects, the appropriate committee of Grantee Institution shall provide BrightFocus with a signed release to demonstrate approval of the proposed research protocol(s) before Grant Funds are released.